marius-team/marius/docs/end_to_end_example.rst

 Preprocess Datasets
 -------------------
-Marius provides the users with ``marius_preprocess`` as a handy tool for preprocessing datasets supported by Marius and custome datasets.
+Marius provides the users with ``marius_preprocess`` as a handy tool for preprocessing datasets supported by Marius and custom datasets.
 Detailed usage of ``marius_preprocess`` can be found :ref:`here<preprocessing>`.

 The following example shows how to preprocess dataset WordNet18